abariagabr/cse15l-lab-reports/Cse15l-Lab-3.md

 ![000](https://user-images.githubusercontent.com/122565144/221750312-3b7743ad-5458-4db3-9c86-1bd1b192234e.jpg)

 ## Option: -N (display line numbers)
 This option displays line numbers next to the lines of the file being viewed in less.
-This can be useful if you want to reference specific lines of the file.So I will do this task for difreent files so we hac see the lines diffrence.
+This can be useful if you want to reference specific lines of the file.So I will do this task for difreent files so we can see the lines diffrence.

 Examples 1: